PoissonPilote/website/src/en/index.markdown

 <hr style="width: 100%; height: 2px;">

-###07/03/2013 - The Project on the front page of Pays Malouin\, St Malo\'s weekly newspaper!
+###07/03/2013 - The Project on the front page of Pays Malouin, St Malo's weekly newspaper!

 You will find the article in French <a href="../images/04-PM-070313.pdf">here. </a>